ElektraInitiative/libelektra/doc/decisions/operation_sequences.md

 | -------------- | ------------ | ------------- |
 | `user:/a/test` |              |               |

-The erroneous behaviour can be noticed by the output of `dbus-monitor`:
+The erroneous behavior can be noticed by the output of `dbus-monitor`:

 ```
 signal time=1666993066.749997 sender=:1.364 -> destination=(null destination) serial=2 path=/org/libelektra/configuration; interface=org.libelektra; member=KeyAdded